-- to monitor the integrity of the annual report & financial - to oversee the risk and control environment and financial reporting; and - to review the performance of the Company's external auditor.
+- to monitor the integrity of the annual report & financial - to oversee the risk and control environment and financial reporting; and - to review the performance of the Company's external

-Copies of the full terms of reference, which clearly define the responsibilities of each Committee, can be obtained from the Company Secretary, will be available for inspection at the Annual General Meeting, and can be found on the Company's website at www.finsburyqt.com.
+Copies of the full terms of reference, which clearly define the responsibilities of the Audit Committee, can be obtained from the Company Secretary, will be available for inspection at the Annual General Meeting, and can be found on the Company's website at www.finsburygt.com.

-Scheduled Meetings\
+Scheduled Meetings

-The table below sets out the number of scheduled Board and Committee meetings held during the year ended 30 September 2016 and the number of meetings attended by each Director.
+The table below sets out the number of scheduled Board and Committee meetings held during the year ended 30 September 2017 and the number of meetings attended by each Director.

-In addition to the scheduled Board meetings there were a number of ad hoc Board meetings to consider matters such as the publication of the Company's Prospectus, the Company's authority to allot shares and the approval of regulatory announcements.
+In addition to the scheduled Board meetings there were a number of ad hoc Board meetings to consider matters such as director recruitment, the publication of the Company's Prospectus, the Company's authority to allot shares and the approval of regulatory announcements.

+ivianagement

+Audit Engagement

-Board Audit Committee Engagement Committee
+Board Committee Committee

 (5) (3) (1)

 Anthony Townsend 5 3 1

 John Allard 5 3 1

 Neil Collins 5 3 1

+Kate Cornish-Bowden

-Simon Hayes 4 3 1
+Simon Hayes 5 3 1

 David Hunt 5 3 1

 Vanessa Renwick 5 3 1

+Lorna Tilbian